-In 2012 Gazprom has launched gas production from the Kirinskoye gas and condensate field under the Sakhalin-3 project and is now operating the Kirinskoye OPF, which is located 8 km to the north-west from the Sakhalin-2 OPF/OPFC Project site.
-No other types of the economic activities are conducted within a reasonable range of 10 km from the OPFC Project site.
+In 2012, Gazprom has launched gas production from the Kirinskoye gas and condensate field under the Sakhalin-3 project and is now operating the Kirinskoye OPF, which is located 8 km to the northwest from the Sakhalin-2 OPFC Project site.
+No other types of economic activities are conducted within a reasonable range of 10 km from the OPFC Project site.

-The Nogliki District has been traditionally inhabited and used by indigenous minorities of the North of the Sakhalin Region: the Nivkh, Nanaj, Evenki, Uilta (Orochen), and others.
-According to information provided by the Administration of the Nogliki District, 1138 persons of indigenous minorities were living in the Nogliki district in 2013.
+The Nogliki Urban District is the area of traditional residence of the Sakhalin Indigenous Minorities: the Nivkh, the Nanai, the Evenki, the Uilta (Orochen), and others.
+According to the information provided by the Administration of the Nogliki District, 1,138 persons of indigenous minorities lived in the Nogliki district in 2013.
 There are no areas of traditional activities of indigenous minorities, including pasture or encampments of reindeer herders close to the OPFC Project site.

-2.3 Project schedule
+2.3 Project Schedule

-The company completed FEED works on the OPF Compression project in 2015.
+The Company completed FEED works on the OPF Compression Project in 2015.

-In 2015, a contract with REP Holding was signed for manufacturing and supplying drivers/compressors for the OPF compression project.
+In 2015, a contract with REP Holding was signed for manufacturing and supplying gas pumping units for the OPF Compression Project.